sumanchapai/regularizepsf/_sources/api/regularizepsf/fitter/index.rst

 .. py:class:: PatchCollectionABC(patches: dict[Any, numpy.ndarray])

-   .. py:method:: __len__()
+   .. py:method:: __len__() -> int

    .. py:method:: extract(images: list[numpy.ndarray], coordinates: list, size: int) -> PatchCollectionABC
       :classmethod:
       :abstractmethod:

       Construct a PatchCollection from a set of images using the specified coordinates and patch size

       :param images: the images loaded
       :type images: list of np.ndarrays
+      :param coordinates:
-      :param coordinates: A list of coordinates for the lower left pixel of each patch, specified in each type of PatchCollection
+                          A list of coordinates for the lower left pixel of each patch, specified in each type of PatchCollection
       :type coordinates: list
       :param size: size of one side of the square patches extracted
       :type size: int